Commands for checking ARP table.

 The work will occur on a ThinkPad and on an APU/APU2 remotely logged in via ssh.

-Handle the terminal (SHELL) so that there is no confusion as to which host you are logged into.
+Please make sure to handle the terminal window so that there is no confusion as to which host you are logged into.

 1.2.
 Built server